jussiheinonen/WhoCanIVoteFor/INSTALL.md

     python --version

-The output should match the python version set in the .python-version file.
+The output should match the python version set in the `.python-version`.
 If it does not, something has gone wrong - delete the `env` directory and retry the steps to set the python version and create the virtual environment.

 You can now install the project dependencies in to your activated virtualenv:

     pip install -r requirements/local.txt

+Check that your env has correctly installed and project is working by running the tests:

+    pytest

 ## Database setup